 - Scenario 2 – Now let’s switch it up a bit.
 There are four people in the car—the driver, a front seat passenger, and two rear seat passengers.
 None of them are the registered owner of the vehicle.
 During the search of the car, the Officer finds the marijuana in the center console and the methamphetamine underneath the passenger’s seat.
 All of the people in the car deny knowledge of the drugs when they’re located.

 - In this fact scenario, possession gets more difficult to prove.
 Does the driver of the vehicle “possess” them, merely as the driver and therefore “in charge” of the vehicle?
 Or maybe the passenger possesses the items since the methamphetamine is found below his seat?

 - Cases with fact scenarios similar to this one become much more difficult for the police and the State to determine which person in the vehicle legally possessed the items.

 Possession in Texas can be a tricky subject, depending on each individual case.
 Even those cases that seem straightforward and clear-cut can have extenuating circumstances.
-The attorneys at Gebhardt & Eppes, PLLC have a wealth of experience in dealing with possession cases—from Possession of Marijuana, Dangerous Drugs, Controlled Substances, and Weapons charges.
+The attorneys at Gebhardt and Eppes, PLLC have a wealth of experience in dealing with possession cases—from Possession of Marijuana, Dangerous Drugs, Controlled Substances, and Weapons charges.
 Never go to Court facing a possession charge without competent legal representation.
-The attorneys at Gebhardt & Eppes, PLLC are here to assist you in navigating the tricky subject of possession.
+The attorneys at Gebhardt and Eppes, PLLC are here to assist you in navigating the tricky subject of possession.
 We serve clients in Tarrant, Parker, Johnson, Dallas, Denton and the surrounding counties.
 Call us today at (817) 502-3600 for a free consultation, and let us help you.